IDCI-Consulting/ExtraFormBundle/Resources/doc/extra_form_builder_type.md

 ExtraFormBuilderType is a Symfony2 FormType [define as service](http://symfony.com/doc/current/book/forms.html#defining-your-forms-as-services).
 This FormType will allow you to generate just a part of a Form.

-Here is a quick exemple :
+Here is a quick example :
 ```php
 $form = $this
     ->createFormBuilder()